diegoscarabelli/diegoscarabelli.github.io/content/posts/us_deficit_inflation/index.md

     :param key1: Key for the first series in metrics_container.
     :param key2: Key for the second series in metrics_container.
     :param max_lag: Maximum lag to consider for the range of lags.
-    :param save_html: If True, save the plot as an HTML file
-    :param plot_name: Optional custom name for the HTML file (without extension)
     :returns: Tuple (lags, ccf_values) or (None, None) if an error occurs.
     """
-    global plot_counter

     y1 = metrics_container[key1].data.value.values
     y2 = metrics_container[key2].data.value.values